syngenta/acai-python/README.md

 # alc-python
-Auto-loading, self-validating, minimalist python framework for Amazon Web Service Lambdas
+Auto-loading, self-validating, minimalist python framework for AWS Lambdas

 ## Features

   * Automatic routing based on folder structure
-  * Focus remove unnecessary boilerplate from your development process
+  * Remove unnecessary boilerplate from your development process
   * Ease-of-use with the [serverless framework](https://www.serverless.com/)
-  * Local Development support
+  * Local development support

 ## Philosophy

-The alc philosophy is to provide a self evident tool for use with the amazon lambdas.
+The alc philosophy is to provide a self evident tool for use with amazon lambdas.

 The alc encourages you to use small, internally routed API lambdas in a normalized OOP way.

-In addition, it makes this like routing and validating API requests less cumbersome and time consuming.
+In addition, it makes things like routing and validating API requests less cumbersome and time consuming.

 ## Installation